boriskaus/test_PETSc_jll/README.md

 A first compilation was done for windows only which runs [fine](https://github.com/boriskaus/test_PETSc_jll/actions/runs/7614714564).
 To be sure, we added a build for linux/mac/windows in the mix.

 In a first compile I accidentally still used openblas.
-Next iteration worked better.
+Next iteration worked better, but results in [segfaults](https://github.com/boriskaus/test_PETSc_jll/actions/runs/7616965141).

+This was therefore revoked.